Estimated reading time: 8 minutes

 In the beginning, try standing still and moving the copter around directly in front of you.
 This is the best way to master the basics.

-Then, try to fly the copter all the way around you, again without moving, and bring it back to its starting point in front of you.
+Then, try to fly the quadcopter all the surrounding way, again without moving, and bring it back to its starting point in front of you.

-Once you’ve mastered this, try and fly the quadcopter in circles around yourself, while also turning in circles, this is a good way to get used to the micro-adjustments you’ll need to make as you move around independently from the copter.
+Once you’ve mastered this, attempt to fly the quadcopter in circles around yourself, while also turning in circles, this is a good way to get used to the micro-adjustments.

 Here is the cool video from Altair Aerial explaining the headless mode